South San Francisco Historic Preservation

 Historic resources are subject to the State Historic Building Code, which has been written with more flexibility than South San Francisco's local building code.
 This may facilitate the retention of historical features and reduce expenses for a renovation.
 Before the owner of a historic resource (or a property on the list of potential historic resources) can alter the exterior of a building or tear it down, the Historic Preservation Commission must issue a Certificate of Alteration.
 No building permit for a historic resource or a potential historic resource will be issued without a Certificate of Alteration.
-An administrative fee is charged to consider such applications.
+A Planning Application for a Certificate of Alteration shall be filed with the Planning Division and will be subject to review by the Planning Commission; for further information regarding the Certificate of Alteration, please visit Chapter 2.56 of the South San Francisco Municipal Code.
+Please note administrative fees are charged to consider such applications.

 Historic Resource Designation